redyf/nixdots/README.md

 For best security, make sure the files will not conflict with your current ones.

-Pré-requisitos:
+Prerequisites:

 - [NixOS installed and running](https://nixos.org/manual/nixos/stable/index.html#ch-installation)
 - [Flakes enabled](https://nixos.wiki/wiki/flakes)
 - Root access

-Clono the repo and cd into it:
+Clone the repo and cd into it:

 ```bash
 git clone https://github.com/Redyf/nixdots ~/nixdots && cd ~/nixdots